Les Indiens Algonquins (French version)

 But weren't there Algonquin Indians in New York state?

-Each Algonquin community lives on its own reserve, or reservation.
+Each Algonquin community lives on its own reserve, also known as a reservation.
 Reserves are land that belongs to the tribe and is legally under their control.

 Each Algonquin tribe--known as a band or First Nation in Canada--is